deamos/jinja2-render/README.md

-# jinja2-render
+# jinja2-render-json
-*A Python Tool to Render Jinja2 Templates on the Command Line with Different Contexts*
+*A Python Tool to Render Jinja2 Templates on the Command Line* Fork of jinja2-render (https://github.com/pklaus/jinja2-render)

-**jinja2-render** hugely simplifies creating different versions of a text file.
+**jinja2-render-json** hugely simplifies creating different versions of a text file.
 It takes a jinja2 Template file as input and renders it to a final document using a context loaded from a Python script.
 It was invented for use with Dockerfiles but its use case goes far beyond.